XVIIarcano/Galileo-Microscope/Instructions.md

 ### Stage

+>[!NOTE]
-Remove the integrated supports from the slits in the Stage module, use an M5 screw to file the inside of the slits until it passes freely and slides freely across.
+>The stage module has integrated supports in the slits where the knobs will travel, remove them and use an M5 screw to file the inside of the slits until it passes freely and slides freely across.

 Add M5 nuts in the verticasl slots of the cart.